stochastic-sisyphus/code-cartographer/README.md

 Although I’ve never actually achieved the elusive “perfect” finish line in any project ever, so I can’t be sure about the definition.

 Therefore, I unsurprisingly constantly have at least a few iterations of the same project on my local machine that I’m actively making more refinements to at all times.
 This can cause confusion (shocker!), especially because I am reluctant to push or publish incomplete or “inadequate” code.
 I also have a fear of being perceived—and what’s more vulnerable than my code?

 > *“For when your code is too chaotic for flake8 and too personal for git push.”*

 Just like that, a vicious cycle is born.
 An unproductive, deeply confusing, memory-consuming vicious cycle.

 Has any LLM ever in all of human history actually internalized even a tree structure to assist you in reorganizing a repo?
 Yeah, I didn’t think so.
 Not for me either.
 So if a vicious cycle is now my daily routine, at a certain point I decided to give myself the illusion of respite, however brief.
 This has given me solace at least once.
-Enjoy.
+Enjoy!

 ---